 Policing bus stops and the supervision of students between residence and bus stops is the parent’s responsibility.
 At the beginning of the school year, students should be at their assigned bus stop ten (10) minutes prior to the scheduled time.
-Once school has been in session for approximately three (3) weeks and any adjustments have been made to the bus route and pick-up time, students should be at the stop five (5) minutes prior to pick-up.
 If the student is not at the bus stop when the bus arrives, the driver is not required to wait.

 Student behavior on the bus is expected to be the same as in the classroom.
 To report behavior concerns, please contact your building principal.

 Students are permitted to ride only the bus to which they are assigned.
 This must be the same pick up point in the morning all five days, and drop off point in the afternoon all five days of the week, except in an emergency situation or with permission from the Transportation Department.
 Both are subject to seating space on the requested bus.